SempronChip/engr3/README.md

 ### Assignment Description

-The goal of this assignment to create a cylinder assembly using multiple parts within one studio.
-This was important for practicing how to make multiple parts from their shared dimensions.
+The goal of this assignment is to create a mic stand using multiple parts in one studio.
+This was an important introduction to making multiple parts in one studio instead of multiple different studios which don't have any shared dimensions.

 ### Evidence